 I think it’s a cultural thing — part of where our society is right now.
-When we see beautiful highight reels on social media showing all the COOL stuff other people are doing (you met who?? you were speaking where??) we question our own legitimacy.
+When we see beautiful highlight reels on social media showing all the COOL stuff other people are doing (You met who??
+You were speaking where??) we question our own legitimacy.

-When I first started Unreal a couple of years ago and offered coaching services as an add-on, I had never offered formal consulting before.
+When I first started Unreal a couple of years ago and offered coaching services as an add-on, I hadn’t offered formal consulting before.
 One of the first clients to sign up was someone who had a multi-million dollar exit just a few years earlier.

 This really threw me for a loop.
 What could he possibly learn from me?